1988-2008 Unadjusted Presidential Exit Polls: A 51.9-41.7% Average Democratic Margin

 P = .0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 0000000000 000001

-The Ultimate Smoking Gun that proves Systemic Election Fraud:
+The 274 exit polls comprise the Ultimate Smoking Gun which proves Systemic Election Fraud.

 Year RS >MoE Probability..
 Exit Vote Diff

 1988 21..
 12...
 E-12.....
 50.3 45.7 4.6 Dukakis may very well have won a close election.